thebrankoo/CryptoLab/README.md

 let hashFunc = MD5Hash()
 let hashCode = hashFunc.hash(data: testData)
 ```
-Or you can use data extension.
+Or you can use data/string extension.

 ```swift
 let testData = "Test string".data(using: .utf8)!